PanoAffordanceNet: Towards Holistic Affordance Grounding in 360{\deg} Indoor Environments: Experiments

 \textbf{Impact of LoRA Adaptation Rank $r$.} As shown in Table~\ref{table:lora_rank} , model performance exhibits an approximately inverted-U trend as $r$ increases.
 When the rank is low ($r=4,8$), the representation capacity is insufficient to capture the complex nonlinear geometric distortions introduced by ERP projection, leading to suboptimal cross-domain alignment.
 Conversely, excessively high ranks ($r \geq 24$) result in noticeable performance degradation (\textit{e.g.}, KLD rises to $1.403$ at $r=32$).
 This suggests that over-parameterization may cause overfitting on the scarce one-shot samples or disrupt the robust semantic priors inherent in the pre-trained DINOv2 backbone.
 Our experiments indicate that $r=16$ achieves the optimal balance between adaptation flexibility and semantic preservation, which we adopt as our default configuration.

-\textbf{Robustness to Top-$k$ Selection.} We further examine the sensitivity of the OSDH module to the choice of the top-$k$ value.
-Table~\ref{table:top_k} demonstrates that our method exhibits remarkable stability across a wide range of top-$k \in [5,20]$: KLD fluctuates by only $0.006$ (from $1.306$ to $1.312$), while SIM remains nearly constant.
+\textbf{Robustness to Top-$k$ Selection.} We further examine the sensitivity of the OSDH module to the top-$k$ value.
+Table~\ref{table:top_k} shows that our method exhibits remarkable stability across a wide range of top-$k \in [5,20]$: KLD fluctuates by only $0.006$ (from $1.306$ to $1.312$), while SIM remains nearly constant.
 This robustness stems from OSDH's integration of spherical self-similarity as a structural prior, coupled with a confidence-guided noise suppression mechanism, enabling reliable recovery of topologically continuous affordance regions from sparse activations without precise hyperparameter tuning.
-Consequently, even when the top-$k$ value varies, the model reliably recovers topologically continuous functional regions from sparse initial activations without requiring fine-grained tuning of the seed threshold.
-This characteristic significantly enhances the practicality of our approach in real-world deployment scenarios.
+Consequently, even when the top-$k$ varies, the model reliably recovers topologically continuous functional regions from sparse initial activations without fine-grained tuning of the seed threshold.
+This characteristic significantly enhances the practicality of our approach in real-world deployment.